yallen99/PocketWorldsUI/README.md

 Thus, the UI Manager creates an instance of the Layout Widget based on a template stored in the Default Settings (a bespoke developer class I created to hold onto all my default UI data).
 Once the Layout is added to the viewport, we can use the static functions `OpenMenu` & `CloseMenu` to open menus on the stack.

 The Layout Widget has an important role in <b>adding the global Input mapping context</b> for UI.
 My project uses Enahnced Input in the UI, hence any action I want to perform, including the default Back and Confirm actions from the Common UI configuration (if you are unsure what this is, check this [link]), have to be mapped into an IMC.
-Whe the Layout widget is added to viewport (in its Construct) it grabs the Default UI Actions IMC from the Default Settings (again, a place for all my defaults) and adds it to the Local Player Enhanced Input Subsystem.
+When the Layout widget is added to viewport (in its Construct), it grabs the Default UI Actions IMC from the Default Settings (again, a place for all my defaults) and adds it to the Local Player Enhanced Input Subsystem.
 The Default actions IMC contains only my Default Confirm & Default Back actions, because I want to the other inventory menu actions to only be available when the menu is active, and not all the time.

 To make it simple to add global properties to any menu, I added a base class, `UBaseMenu` which extends from `UActivatableWidget` and would be the parent of any menu I want to add to the stacks.